top of page

 IMG_9940.JPG

-The museum’s conceptual plan is based primarily on two time components.
+The conceptual plan for a farm heritage based agri-tourism site is founded primarily on two time components.

 The first time component being a “walk through time”, a window of time ranging from the 1600s up through the 1960s and covering what the agricultural and domestic life practices were for residents in our area during those time frames.